stephenmuema/DevOps_AutoScribe_Takeover_Guide/README.md

-Here are the steps to run the entire process, including setting up Terraform, configuring GitLab CI/CD, and deploying the Django application to AWS Elastic Beanstalk with auto-scaling and WAF configurations:
+Here are the testing steps to run the entire deployment process, including setting up Terraform, configuring GitLab CI/CD, and deploying the Django application to AWS Elastic Beanstalk with auto-scaling and WAF configurations.:

 ### Step 1: Prerequisites